Matt Smith (footballer, born 2000): Loan to Swindon Town

 Smith signed on loan for League One side Swindon Town in August 2020 for the duration of the season.
 He scored his first goal for Swindon in a 3–1 win against Rochdale on 12 September 2020.
 He was recalled by Arsenal on 1 February 2021, having featured 27 times for Swindon, contributing two goals and three assists.

 Loan to Charlton Athletic

 On 1 February 2021, Smith moved to a different League One side, Charlton Athletic, on loan for the rest of the 2020-21 season.
 He made his debut in a 3-1 defeat to Portsmouth in League One on 2 February, coming on as a substitute for Andrew Shinnie in the 77th minute.

 Loan to Doncaster Rovers

 On 5 July 2021, Smith again returned to League One as he joined Doncaster Rovers on a season-long loan deal, linking back up with manager Richie Wellens whom he had played under at Swindon.

 Return to Arsenal

 On 16 June 2023, Arsenal announced that Smith would be leaving the club following the expiration of his contract.

 Wigan Athletic

 On 1 July 2023, Smith signed for EFL League One side Wigan Athletic.
+He was offered a new contract at the end of the 2025–26 season, but Smith left the club and became a free agent.
+He made 99 appearances during his three seasons at the club.
+He had a short trial at Lincoln City but moved on after two pre-season performances.

+Stevenage

+In September 2026 he signed for Stevenage.